1 Part Course |

 • Contrast long-lead time, multi-year preparation with immediate launch

-Tradecraft and timetable
+Tradecraft and timetable; process choices

 • Sell-side best practice